sshradd/Library_Management_CS4347/README.md

 Check-In books from the profile page.

 - Whenever you are done with your book and wish to check it back in, all you need to do is go to your profile page, find the corresponding transaction, and select the check in button.
 From there, the book will be updated and sent back to the catalog page where it is now available to be checked out by other users.
-    - Checking in books performs another UPDATE operation on our database as books are being moved from a current transaction to the catalog page. m
+    - Checking in books performs another UPDATE operation on our database as books are being moved from a current transaction to the catalog page.